in

 #50 Policeman Directing Traffic at Fulton Fish Market, 1927

-Policeman Directing Traffic At Fulton Fish Market, 1927
+Policeman Directing Traffic at Fulton Fish Market, 1927

 Streets in the market are continually covered with puddles of water, caused by the melting ice, therefore it is necessary to wear rubber boots to avoid spattering stains as the trucks rumble by.